alexKumarDoT/cav-education/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+*No response from carmasupport@dot.gov for J2735*

-To get started install the prerequisites and obtain a copy of J2735.py and place it inside kafka/src/dsrc_message_decoder.
+*Found https://github.com/tallis/J2735-python as possible alternative, but requires MS C++ Build Tools* To get started install the prerequisites and obtain a copy of J2735.py and place it inside kafka/src/dsrc_message_decoder.

 ### Prerequisites

 cav in box uses docker container to start the services.

+*first cmd works in bash terminal; second requires root*
+> Error: this installer needs the ability to run commands as root.
+>We are unable to find either "sudo" or "su" available to make this happen.
 ```bash
 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh